Hurricane Delta steams across Gulf of Mexico, halting 80% of oil output

 The storm, expected to intensify over the Gulf’s warm waters to a Category 3 hurricane with winds of 115 miles per hour (185 kmh), has halted 80% of the region’s offshore oil and nearly 50% of its natural gas output.

-Offshore producers including Royal Dutch Shell, BP , Chevron and Occidental Petroleum pulled workers from platforms to safer quarters onshore.
+Offshore producers including Royal Dutch Shell, BP , Chevron and Occidental Petroleum pulled workers from oil and gas production platforms to safer quarters onshore.

 The unusually high number of storms coupled with pandemic safety precautions has made this year a costly and difficult one for offshore producers.